-Clean room software engineering is a software development approach to produce quality software.
-It is different from the classical software engineering as in classical software engineering QA (Quality Assurance) is a last phase of development which occurs at the completion of all development stages while there is a chance of less reliable and less quality product full of bugs, errors and upset client etc. But in clean room software engineering an efficient and good quality software product is delivered to the client as QA (Quality Assurance) is performed each and every phase of software development.
+Clean room software engineering is a software development approach to producing quality software.
+It is different from classical software engineering as in classical software engineering QA (Quality Assurance) is the last phase of development that occurs at the completion of all development stages while there is a chance of less reliable and fewer quality products full of bugs, and errors and upset client, etc. But in clean room software engineering, an efficient and good quality software product is delivered to the client as QA (Quality Assurance) is performed each and every phase of software development.

-The clean room software engineering follows a quality approach of software development which follows a set of principles and practices for gathering requirements, designing, coding, testing, managing etc. which not only improves the quality of the product but also increases productivity and reduces development cost.
-From the beginning of the system development to the completion of system development it emphasizes on removing the dependency on the costly processes and preventing defects during development rather removing the defects.
+The cleanroom software engineering follows a quality approach to software development which follows a set of principles and practices for gathering requirements, designing, coding, testing, managing, etc. which not only improves the quality of the product but also increases productivity and reduces development cost.
+From the beginning of the system development to the completion of system development it emphasizes removing the dependency on the costly processes and preventing defects during development rather than removing the defects.

-Clean room approach was developed by Dr. Harlan Mills of IBM’s federal Systems division, and it was released in the year 1981 but got popularity after 1987 when IBM and other organizations started using it.
+The clean room approach was developed by Dr. Harlan Mills of IBM’s Federal Systems Division, and it was released in the year 1981 but got popularity after 1987 when IBM and other organizations started using it.

-Clean room software development approaches consists of four key processes i.e.
+Clean room software development approaches consist of four key processes i.e.

 - Management –